BAGS OF TASTE

 Information Security and Management Policy

 The purpose of this policy is to provide guidance and direction on the creation and management of information and records and to clarify staff responsibilities.
 Bags of Taste is committed to establishing and maintaining information and records management practices that meet its business needs, accountability requirements and expectations of funders.
+All data will be processed in accordance with GDPR – article 5 requirements

-The information and records kept by Bags of Taste are an asset of the organisation asset, essential for ongoing operations and planning, evaluation and also in providing evidence of business decisions, activities and financial transactions.
+The information and records kept by Bags of Taste are an asset of the organisation essential for ongoing operations and planning, evaluation and also in providing evidence of business decisions, activities and financial transactions.

 Bags of Taste is committed to creating and keeping accurate and reliable records to meet its business obligations and obligations to its funders.